JamesClonk/kubeone-dcs-kubernetes/README.md

 - Helm chart [`/deployments/`](/deployments/) for all additional components Each of these is responsible for a specific subset of features provided by the overall solution.

-The **terraform** module will provision resources on DCS+ and setup a private internal network (192.168.1.0/24 CIDR by default), attach an Edge Gateway with an external public IP and configure loadbalancing services, deploy a bastion host (jumphost) for external SSH access into the private network, and finally a set of Kubernetes control plane VMs.
+The **Terraform** module will provision resources on DCS+ and setup a private internal network (192.168.1.0/24 CIDR by default), attach an Edge Gateway with an external public IP and configure loadbalancing services, deploy a bastion host (jumphost) for external SSH access into the private network, and finally a set of Kubernetes control plane VMs.

-The **kubeone** automation will then connect via SSH over the bastion host to all those control plane nodes and install a vanilla Kubernetes cluster on them.
+The **KubeOne** automation will then connect via SSH over the bastion host to all those control plane nodes and install a vanilla Kubernetes cluster on them.
 It will also install the [machine-controller](https://github.com/kubermatic/machine-controller) and [cluster-autoscaler](https://github.com/kubernetes/autoscaler), which will then dynamically provision additional VMs to be used as worker nodes for hosting your workload.

-Finally the **deployments** component is responsible for installing other system components and software on to the Kubernetes cluster.
+Finally the **Deployments** component is responsible for installing other system components and software on to the Kubernetes cluster.
 It does most of its work through official Helm charts, plus some additional customization directly via kubectl / manifests and some shell scripting.

 The final result is a fully functioning, highly available, autoscaling Kubernetes cluster, complete with all the batteries included you need to get you started. *Ingress* Controller for HTTP virtual hosting / routing, TLS certificate management with automatic Let's Encrypt certificates for all your HTTPS traffic, dynamic cluster-autoscaling of worker nodes, *PersistentVolume* support, and an entire monitoring stack for metrics and logs.